oktadev/okta-blog/_source/_posts/2021-01-07-okta-puppet.md

 type: conversion
 ---

+**Tip:** This tutorial is part of our series on how to integrate Okta with popular Infrastructure as a Code solutions.
+If you're not into Puppet, check out our [Chef](/blog/2021/??/??/okta-chef), [Ansible](/blog/2021/??/??/okta-ansible), and [Terraform](/blog/2020/04/24/okta-terraform-automate-identity-and-infrastructure) tutorials.

 If you use Puppet to automate configuration management across dynamic server fleets, there's a question about identity & access management – how do you get accounts and credentials on the machines?

 A common practice is to push SSH Keys for every admin user to every server.
 This has major security implications, however.
 What happens when an administrator leaves the company?
 It is then up to someone to clear out those keys on each machine, oftentimes a manual process.